Autopsy reveals former Concord officer shot man 5 times while sitting down - NewsBreak

 STATESVILLE, N.C.
 (QUEEN CITY NEWS) — Two men were found dead in a hotel room in Statesville Monday evening, according to police.
 Authorities said officers responded to a report of two people unresponsive at a Motel 6 on Morland Drive around 7:45 p.m. on August 1.
 When officers arrived, they said they found two men, […]

-CONCORD, N.C. — Months after Brandon Combs was shot by a Concord Police officer during a call for an alleged car theft, the autopsy report has confirmed Combs’ death as a homicide due to gunshot wounds.
-Investigators said an officer found Brandon Combs trying to steal a car...

-Family of man killed by former Concord officer say his death was a homicide
+Family of man killed by former North Carolina officer say his death was a homicide

 CONCORD, N.C. — A Concord man's death at the hands of a fired Concord police officer at a car dealership in February should be considered a homicide, attorneys representing the man's family said Monday.
 Brandon Combs died on Feb.
 13 when he was shot multiple times while attempting to...